 - Swimwear, light-weight towel and water shoes (plus a carrier bag to put wet items in afterwards)

-- Cash, for the collectivo, entrance, snacks etc.
+- Cash, for the colectivo, entrance, snacks etc.

-- Suitable footwear (i.e. trainers) for a 1.2 km uphill hike as well as comfortable clothing
+- Suitable footwear (i.e. trainers) for an uphill hike as well as comfortable clothing.
+This is especially important for the steep climb to the last two waterfalls

 Do you have any questions or want any more information?
 If so, drop a comment below and I’ll get back to you!